kadena-community/kadena.js/docs/filters.md

 pnpm run --filter @kadena/client test
 ```

+There are also ways to include dependencies, select up to and/or including a
+certain package, packages changed since the `main` branch, etc. Refer to the
+pnpm docs for all the goodies.

 ## Turborepo

-To use Turborepo, include dependencies of the target package and enjoy caching:
+To use Turborepo, automatically include dependencies of the target package and
+enjoy caching:

 ```sh
 pnpm run test --filter @kadena/client